ItsukiFujii/AttrGAU/README.md

 ## Citation
-If you find InfLLM useful, please cite the following paper:
+If you find AttrGAU useful, please cite the following paper:
 ```
 @article{zhao2024attrgau,
   author       = {Xinping Zhao and Chaochao Chen and Jiajie Su and Yizhao Zhang and Baotian Hu},